DeepSparks/Char_Sheet_To_Eroge_Plugin/risuai_resources/global_notes/global_notes_normal_with_voice_peak.md

 - Scene tags should only exist within <Scenes> tags.
 - You can use any character name or style that you previously defined in Definitions.
 If you have defined them before, do not duplicate them.
 - **All story content must be contained within the Scene tag.
 Anything not in the tag will be ignored, so be careful.**
+- **You must add appropriate values to all attributes of the tag.
+Empty values are not allowed.**

 #### 6. Example Format
 ```